Comparative-Pathology/GCA-Models/README.md

 ## 3D Models

 * EdinGCA_3D_00020 -
-A 3D model of the large intestine and of the ileum of the small intestine which is derived from a human CT image.
+3D model of the large intestine and of the ileum of the small intestine which is derived from a human CT image.
 During imaging a contrast agent was used in the large intestine and the large intestine inflated.
 [Visualisation](https://comparative-pathology.github.io/GCA-Models/GCA-ModelViewer3D.html?config=EdinGCA_3D_00020_1_14.json)

-* EdinGCA_3D_00060
+* EdinGCA_3D_00060 -
-A 3D model of the large intestine and of the ileum of the small intestine which is derived from a human CT image.
+3D model of the large intestine and of the ileum of the small intestine which is derived from a human CT image.
 Neither contrast agent nor inflation was used.
 [Visualisation](https://comparative-pathology.github.io/GCA-Models/GCA-ModelViewer3D.html?config=EdinGCA_3D_00060_1_6.json)

-* HuBMAPVHF_3D_00080
+* HuBMAPVHF_3D_00080 -
-A 3D model of the large and small intestines derived from the [HuBMAP](https://hubmapconsortium.org/) visible human female large and small intestine models.
+3D model of the large and small intestines derived from the [HuBMAP](https://hubmapconsortium.org/) visible human female large and small intestine models.
 [Visualisation](https://comparative-pathology.github.io/GCA-Models/GCA-ModelViewer3D.html?config=HuBMAPVHF_3D_00080_1_6.json)

-* HuBMAPVHM_3D_00070
+* HuBMAPVHM_3D_00070 -
-A 3D model of the large and small intestines derived from the [HuBMAP](https://hubmapconsortium.org/) visible human male large and small intestine models.
+3D model of the large and small intestines derived from the [HuBMAP](https://hubmapconsortium.org/) visible human male large and small intestine models.
 [Visualisation](https://comparative-pathology.github.io/GCA-Models/GCA-ModelViewer3D.html?config=HuBMAPVHM_3D_00070_1_5.json)